 7. A discussion of potentially safety-significant findings that are currently being evaluated by the SDP that may affect the inspection plan.

 8. An inspection plan consisting of approximately 24 months (from the end of the applicable assessment period) of activities.
-The inspection plan consists of RPS-Inspections/IP 22.
+The inspection plan consists of RPS-Inspections/RRPS Reports/IP 22 Inspection Activity Plan Report.
 The Report 22 shall also include the updated plan for security inspections.

 9. If applicable, the letter should describe any impact to the inspection plan for plants subject to IMC 0375, “Implementation of the Reactor Oversight Process at Reactor Facilities in an Extended Shutdown Condition for Reasons Not Related to Performance.”